JohnGiorgi/deeplearning.ai-coursera-notes/docs/neural_networks_and_deep_learning/week_4.md

 - number of hidden units \\(n^{[1]}, n^{[2]}, ...\\)
 - choice of activation function

 > the learning rate is sometimes called a parameter.
-We will follow the convetion of calling it a hyperparameter.
+We will follow the convention of calling it a hyperparameter.

 It can be difficult to know the optimal hyperparameters in advance.
 Often, we start by simply trying out many values to see what works best, this allows us to build our intuition about the best hyperparameters to use.
 We will defer a deep discussion on how to choose hyperparameters to the next course.